AOL is still serving America online. The Web portal serves users with an array of content and communication tools, including sites for news (

 AOL's business strategy is focuses on showcasing original, advertising-supported content.
 Google powers AOL searches through a partnership that extends through 2015.
 As part of the agreement, Google also provides AOL with mobile search, and brings AOL's video content to Google's

 Mergers and Acquisitions

 AOL has a long history of acquisitions.
-Most recently, the company acquired Gravity for approximately $82.4 million in cash in 2014.
+Most recently, the company acquired modeling technology company Convertro and video distribution company Vidible.
+In 2014 AOL acquired Gravity for approximately $82.4 million in cash.
 Gravity provides content personalization technology and publisher solutions for advertisers.